mocktomata/mocktomata/README.md

 Boundary is where two systems meet and communicate with each other using data structures and primitive types.

-For example, making calls to remote server or component written by another team in another language.
+For example, making calls to a remote server or a component written by another team in another language.

 When we write tests that needs to communicate across the boundary, we often need to create a test double to similate the behavior.